2-Week Maui Itinerary

 Desperate for a pick-me-up when you’re pau?
 Wailuku Coffee Company serves a luscious latte, while those looking for a different kind of buzz needn’t look further than Kahului Ale House.

-Day 7: Play Hard
+Maui Itinerary Day 7: Play Hard

-Day 8: Snorkel then Zen Out
+Week 2 of Maui Itinerary – Day 8: Snorkel, then Zen Out

 Though we’ve gone to Molokini dozens of times, leaving at sunrise is worth hitting the hay a little early the night before.
 It’s not hard to get up this early, not like the mainland.
-The air is warm and the birds are already singing up a storm.
-Arrive when the sun is just coming up, walk from the beach directly onto Kai Kanani’s luxury sailing catamaran, then cruise directly across to Molokini Crater.
+The air is warm, and the birds are already singing up a storm.
+Arrive when the sun is just coming up, walk from the beach directly onto Kai Kanani’s luxury sailing catamaran, and then cruise directly across to Molokini Crater.
 They have the closest departure point to the famous snorkel spot, so it’s quick.

 After your snorkel session, spend at least half the day on Maluaka Beach.
 This is one of the top 3 beaches in Hawaii.
 You’ll thank us later.

-Day 9: Discover Paradise
+Maui Itinerary Day 9: Discover Paradise

 First stop?
 ‘Oheo Gulch.
 Otherwise known as Seven Sacred Pools, this natural marvel is a sight to relish: tiered waterfalls, framed by rainforest, cascade into pools that ultimately meet the ocean, with each ascent evoking more of a reason to call this area heavenly.
 Na’ili’ili Haele—aka Hana’s beloved bamboo forest—takes travelers deep into a space that’s just as holy, with a string of waterfalls and bamboo so thick and dense the outside world becomes impossible to imagine.
-For a moment of reflection, stop by Palapala Ho’omau Church, a quiet cemetery best known for housing Charles Lindbergh’s grave and that looks out upon Hana’s astonishing coastline.
+For a moment of reflection, stop by Palapala Ho’omau Church, a quiet cemetery best known for housing Charles Lindbergh’s grave that looks out upon Hana’s astonishing coastline.

-Day 10: Hang Ten
+Maui Itinerary Day 10: Hang Ten

-Indulge your adventurous spirit with professional Maui surf lessons— lively-manned teams of ocean pros who’ll show you how to stand up paddle with style or surf with confidence.
+Indulge your adventurous spirit with professional Maui surf lessons— lively-manned teams of ocean pros who’ll show you how to stand up, paddle with style, or surf with confidence.

 Few sports stir the munchies like surfing—and few South Side spots know how to satisfy your hunger like That’s a Wrap.
 Take your fresh feast to Kam III, where a great expanse of grass offers groms the chance to nap under the sun.